ymyh/crab-cpp/README.md

 ```

 #### Char & str & String (Optional feature)
-Define macro `CRAB_CPP_ENABLE_STRING` to enable this sub-module.
+To enable this sub-module, define the `CRAB_CPP_ENABLE_STRING` macro.

-Those three types are basically a weaken version of `char`, `&str`, `String` in Rust, but with null terminator for better interoperability with C/C++ APIs.
+These three types represent simplified counterparts of Rust's `char`, `&str`, and `String`, with null-terminated strings to ensure better interoperability with C/C++ APIs.
+Prefer using the `from` method to construct `str` or `String` rather than direct constructors.

-Using utf8proc to handle utf8 encoding, supports Unicode 16.
-Still lacking many methods, but can be used for simple string operations.
-implemented std::formatter and operator<< for print, but it will stop printing while encountering first null terminator.
-Noted `String` is actually a alias of `crab_cpp::raw::String<std::allocator<std::byte>>`, use the raw one if you want to use a custom allocator.
+We've implemented `std::formatter` support and `operator<<` for printing, though output will truncate at the first null terminator.
+Note that String is an alias for `crab_cpp::raw::String<std::allocator<std::byte>>`, use the raw version for custom allocators.
+UTF-8 handling is powered by utf8proc, supporting up to Unicode 16.

+While core functionality is implemented, many methods remain unimplemented.
+Contributions are welcome!

 ```c++
 import std;